dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure scoped enum constant names will add the suffix with the given value (regardless of casing).

+.. option:: ScopedEnumConstantHungarianPrefix

+    When enabled, the check ensures that the declared identifier will have a Hungarian notation prefix based on the declared type.

 For example using values of:

    - ScopedEnumConstantCase of ``lower_case``
    - ScopedEnumConstantPrefix of ``pre_``
    - ScopedEnumConstantSuffix of ``_post``
+   - ScopedEnumConstantHungarianPrefix of ``On``

 Identifies and/or transforms enumeration constant names as follows: